NO LINE NORTH

-Their latest effort, Dreams of Trees, Part I will be available on limited edition CD and digitally on April 28, 2017.
-The first half of a split recording, Part I finds the band exploring improvisation and hypnotic rhythms (the Neu-Americana of “Line Drive”), folk-pop (“Butterflies,” “Sky & Sea”), train beats (“Under the Sun”), and the old weird America (“Sugar Baby” – Dock Boggs interpretation).
-Part II, to be released later this year, will maintain its folk leanings and delve more heavily into garage rock.
+More recent releases include Dreams of Trees Part I, and the “Dirty Holiday” split single with Lys Guillorn.
+Dreams finds the band exploring improvisation and hypnotic rhythms (the Neu-Americana of “Line Drive”), folk-pop (“Butterflies,” “Sky & Sea”), train beats (“Under the Sun”), and the old weird America (“Sugar Baby” – Dock Boggs interpretation).

 Some early love for Dreams of Trees, Part I from WPKN.
 "Sky & Sea" selected as one of their Favorite Tracks of the Week – 03/26/17

 Farther Out Beyond Today reviewed in the New Haven Independent, January 2015

 Glowing words from Beat The Indie Drum, July 2011

 CTIndie.com review of CWT s/t debut, February 2010

 IndepenDisc review of CWT self-titled debut, December 2009

 New Haven Advocate review of CWT self-titled debut, October 2009

 "This Train's a-rolling" feature in The New Haven Register, October 2009

 The Hartford Courant review of the CWT self-titled debut, October 2009